Search the GHTC website

 What does CDC do for global health R&D?
 What does CDC do for global health R&D?

 The US Centers for Disease Control and Prevention (CDC) protects people at home and abroad through disease surveillance, rapid outbreak response, and research and development (R&D) of diagnostics, drugs, and other technologies to combat infectious diseases.
 Not only does CDC’s research advance new diagnostic, prevention, and surveillance technologies, it also evaluates the effectiveness of tools already in use to determine future R&D needs.
-CDC’s Global Health Center and National Center for Emerging and Zoonotic Infectious Diseases leads much of the agency’s global health R&D work.
+CDC’s Global Health Center and National Center for Emerging and Zoonotic Infectious Diseases lead much of the agency’s global health R&D work.

 Why is CDC’s role in global health R&D important??Why is CDC’s role in global health R&D important?